-- Having a bad experience with a certain object or place and time, or seeing someone get hurt.
+- A bad experience with a certain object or situation or seeing someone get hurt

-- Having a close family member with a phobia or another anxiety problem.
+- A close family member with a phobia or anxiety problem

-- Having mental health problems such as separation anxiety disorder, or generalized anxiety disorder during childhood.
+- Mental health problems, such as separation anxiety or generalized anxiety disorder

-- Having parents who show too much fear and worry about certain things.
+- Parents who show a lot of fear and worry about certain things

 What are the signs and symptoms of specific phobia?

 - Fast or pounding heartbeat

 - Shortness of breath or trouble breathing